 - When you are applying, make sure your 2nd choice is not a popular internship (Emergency Medicine, Orthopedics, etc.).
 If you don’t match in your 1st choice and your 2nd choice is a popular internship, then it will likely have filled during the initial match.
 This means you get put in the “intern scramble” and you’ll likely wind up in an internship you didn’t even list on your application.

-- Similarly, if your first choice specialty is offering civilian NADDS deferments, you need to apply to civilian residency programs.
+- If your first choice specialty is offering civilian NADDS deferments, you need to apply to civilian residency programs.
 This is also required, per the BUMED note.
 You don’t want to find out that you were given a NADDS deferment but you didn’t apply for civilian residency programs.
 This happens to people all the time.
 Don’t be that student.

 Tips for Applicants Returning from Operational Tours

 - Closely examine the GME note and by-site goals.
 You’ll see that some specialties are offering full-time outservice (FTOS) or civilian deferment (RAD-to-NADDS).
 If you are in one of these specialties, you need to consider applying for civilian residency programs.
 If you are unsure, you should probably talk to the specialty leader for whatever specialty you are applying for.
+There is often a shortage of people willing to enter civilian training.
+If you are willing to do so, it could get you selected for the specialty you want.
+Make sure that they specialty leader is aware you will take a civilian deferment if one is offered to you, and make sure you apply to the civilian match.